easyCZ/SLIP-A-2015/report/filip.md

   </tr>
 </table>

-This left 3967500 help data windows to be evaluated for phase 1 testing.
+This left 3967500 data windows to be evaluated for phase 1 testing.

 #### Testing Results